huggingface/dataset-viewer/CONTRIBUTING.md

 The repository is structured as a monorepo, with Python applications in [services/](./services/) and Python libraries in [libs/](./libs/).

+If you have access to the internal HF notion, see https://www.notion.so/huggingface2/Datasets-server-464848da2a984e999c540a4aa7f0ece5.

 ## Install

 To start working on the project: